Stress is a signal – how StressInsight works with stress for individuals and organizations.

 Stressinsight has evolved over more than a decade — shaped by a growing understanding of what people actually need when dealing with stress.

-This led to the next phase: a membership-based stress journal, inspired by traditional newspapers.
-It allowed us to share new research, interpretations, and practical reflections as they emerged — rather than freezing knowledge in a single publication.
+This insight led to the next phase: a membership-based stress journal, inspired by traditional newspapers rather than self-help programs.
+It allowed us to share new research, interpretations, and reflections as they emerged — supporting ongoing sense-making rather than one-off solutions.

 information alone is not enough.